 These strips are available in boxes of ten moisture-resistant envelopes that contain five strips each.
 Each control strip, reference strip, and box label is marked with a code number.
-The code number identifies the strips as part of a particular batch.
+The code number identifies the strips as part of a particular batch and has the format Y9XX, where Y indicates the year, 9 identifies the code as KODAK PROFESSIONAL Pro Strips, and XX is a sequential number.
 Each box contains correction factors for that particular code number.
 Use these correction factors to calculate the aim values for each batch of strips.